Minimize business interruption and supply chain risks

 The number of companies suffering business disruption has been staggering.
 In fact, Statista reported that 83% said that severe delays in acquiring critical supplies impacted their businesses.
 Meanwhile, 75% of companies say the inability to acquire critical supplies had at least some effect on their businesses.
 It has led executives to examine redundancies in production and manufacturing while reassessing emergency preparedness and crisis communications plans.

-In response, business leaders are making sweeping changes to their business continuity and risk management plans.
+In response, business leaders are making sweeping changes to their business continuity plans and property risk engineering plans.

 Reliability trumps affordability.
 Companies are no longer choosing to run as lean as possible.
 Many are making sure to keep more products in stock.
 They also want to make sure suppliers or co-packers have multiple locations and redundancies in operations.